 Gabe Adler has 38 years of experience in the public accounting field.
 In 1996, He merged his practice with Zinner & Co.
 Gabe’s client base includes owners of closely held businesses and professional service companies, whom he counsels in areas of accounting, tax, auditing, mergers and acquisitions, and how to transfer a business to the next generation.
 Adler advises many real estate owners, managers, and developers in developing their real estate tax strategies and has spoken to the Rotary club on tax laws and planning, and to the chief executive board on estate planning techniques.
 He is also a trustee and past officer for his synagogue.
 Gabe graduated from Cleveland State University with a degree in business.

-Kelly Albin serves as Corporate Counsel at The Sherwin-Williams Company.
-She has been with the company since April 2014 and focuses her in-house practice in a wide variety of areas, including corporate governance, finance, risk management, insurance, securities, software licensing, marketing and advertising, and general commercial transactions.
-Prior to joining Sherwin-Williams, Kelly served as Associate General Counsel at Explorys, a recently acquired IBM company that leverages Big Data for hospitals and healthcare organizations.
-Kelly earned her undergraduate degree in finance from John Carroll University and law degree from Cleveland-Marshall College of Law.
+Kelly Albin serves as Corporate Counsel at The Sherwin-Williams Company, supporting the areas of corporate governance, securities, finance, and general corporate commercial transactions.
+Kelly earned her undergraduate degree in finance from John Carroll University and a law degree from Cleveland-Marshall College of Law.

 A career sales manager and department supervisor, Jerry Chalfin brings many years of business expertise to his role as an InMotion board member.
 Chalfin is a graduate of the Wharton School at the University of Pennsylvania.
 He spent many years working with businesses heavily involved in the healthcare industry such as Blue Cross Blue Shield of Northeast OH, Revco, Humana Corp, and Envision.
 He has been a member of the Jaycees of Columbus and the Epilepsy Association of NE Ohio.
 Jerry and his wife live in Orange Village, have four grandchildren and spend time traveling and supporting local Cleveland sports teams.